-Other units (colleges, schools, institutes, centers, academic departments, principal investigator [PI]directed research programs) involved in animal-related activities may choose to participate in the OSHP; the arrangement for participation may be initiated by contacting the Director of Animal Resources.
+Other units (colleges, schools, institutes, centers, academic departments, principal investigator [PI]-directed research programs) involved in animal-related activities are also required to participate in the OSHP.

-Aside from the OHSP per se, oversight of occupational health and safety issues is provided by the IACUC, Institutional Biosafety Committee, and DRMS.
+Aside from the OHSP per se, oversight of occupational health and safety issues is provided by the IACUC, Institutional Biosafety Committee, and RMS.
 The IACUC, for example, requires certification by PIs/facility contacts that all individuals working with animals, animal tissues, or animal products on an approved protocol be informed of relevant occupational health and safety issues prior to performing their duties.
 Moreover, occupational health and safety issues are topics for consideration by the IACUC in its semiannual site inspections and programmatic reviews.

-The effectiveness of AU's OHS program ultimately relies on effective interactions among several institutional functions or activities; e.g. research and teaching program directors; IACUC; providers of veterinary care; risk management and safety program; medical services; facility-maintenance personnel and administrative support.
+The effectiveness of AU's OHS program relies on effective interactions among several institutional functions or activities, e.g., research and teaching program directors; IACUC; providers of veterinary care; risk management and safety program; medical services; facility-maintenance personnel and administrative support.
 Essential to effectiveness, of course, is a continuing performance of safe practices by all personnel in contact with animals or animal tissues.